ajavamind/A3DCamera/README.md

 ### Limitations
 Captured images are on par in quality with the native camera app.
 However, with this camera images may still need adjustments for vertical alignment, horizontal perspective lens distortion, contrast, color saturation, color balance, and sharpening.

 The exposure compensation EV ranges from EV -2 to  EV +2 in steps of 1/6.
-In low light the image may be under exposed at EV +2 and in full sun the image may be blown out at EV -2.

-Here is a list of EV compensation values with the camera firmware selected shutter speed and ISO values:

-EV -2 1/90 ISO 89

-EV -1 1/60 ISO 119

-EV  0 1/50 ISO 200

-EV +1 1/45 ISO 358

-EV +2 1/30 ISO 478

 Color balance adjustments are not implemented.

 There are no camera leveling, tilt, or subject distance suggestions from the app.